samyak45/my-old-website/_posts/2017-01-25-rebels-who-they-are-and-why-you-need-them.md

 ![Expert](http://samyakchoudhary.com/img/crowned-expert.jpg){: .center-image }

-It's not the experts and experiences, but the rule-benders and rule-breakers who are more tuned into the art of the possible.
+It's not the experts and experienced, but the rule-benders and rule-breakers who are more tuned into the art of the possible.
 Who better placed in finding gaps to fill than someone who takes immense fun in spotting workarounds and back doors in systems and processes?

 Also, unlike experts, rebels have few reputational concerns.
 (Those who have, have the concern of not coming across as a rebel which only forces them to bring in more dissenting viewpoints).
 Even when told they can’t do something because the company structure says so, they still push forward and (if required) ask for forgiveness later.